-There will be a few aid stations positioned throughout the course, but team members may also plan to meet runners at different points during each running leg with water or gatorade.
+There will be water available at few of the exchange zones on the course, but team members may also plan to meet runners at different points during each running leg with water or gatorade.

 How will our team get to designated exchange zones?

 Teams will be responsible for getting all of their team members to each exchange zone.
-Teams are encouraged to designate a team vehicle a few drivers who can transport team members along the race course.
-For those Middle/High Schoolers who don’t have anyone who can drive on their teams, they are encouraged to recruit a parent or another Team Driver who can transport them along the course on race day.
-We may also explore some options to shuttle teams to different points along the course if needed.
+Teams are encouraged to designate a team vehicle and a few drivers who can transport team members along the race course.
+For those Middle/High Schoolers who don’t have anyone who can drive their teams, they are encouraged to recruit a parent or another Team Driver who can transport them along the course on race day.

 Is there a way to get specific information about race day logistics?

-All teams will be required to have their Team Captain (or designee) attend a Zoom meeting the week of the race to ensure all teams are in the loop with some important race day details.
+All teams will have a Team Captain who we will keep in the loop about important race day details.
 The Team Captain will then be expected to communicate these details to their team members.
-We’ll share more information about the timing of this meeting as race day gets closer.
+We’ll share more information as race day gets closer.

 Still have questions?
 E-mail firstname.lastname@example.org.